oliverjamescox/100-days-of-code/r1-log.md

 **Thoughts**: Looked at strict vs loose equality checks, providing a quick rundown of the differences with examples.
 On this day I advised the use of === on all occasions, does my future self think different?

 With the release of the headless cms strapi's community edition I am going to spend the rest of the evening setting up a project.

+---

+### Day 7: June 11th, Thursday

+**Today's Progress**: Reading & Codecademy Go app practice

+**Thoughts**: Started reading the first book 'Get Started' of the second edition 'You Don't Know JS'.
+Going forward I am going to break the week up with a bit of reading along with the codepen concepts.
+Finding the Codecademy Go app really good for practice, presenting a overview of a concept followed up by a small test.
+I spent a bit of time on my strapi headless cms with a nuxt.js frontend but struggling with the routing to build out the blog content with the routing required.